Impact Wrestling TV preview: The lineup for tonight's show, Before The Impact match, Impact In 60 theme - Pro Wrestling Dot Net

 Impact Wrestling is advertising the following matches and events for tonight’s television show.

--Contract singing for Doc Gallows and Karl Anderson vs. Juice Robinson and David Finlay for the Impact Tag Titles.

 Powell’s POV: Impact Wrestling airs Tuesdays on AXS TV at 7CT/8ET with a replay at 10CT/11ET.
-The Before The Impact pre-show airs at 6CT/7ET.
-The “Impact In 60” nostalgia show airs in between the Impact airings and will feature the best of Eddie Edwards.
+The Before The Impact pre-show airs at 6CT/7ET and includes Reno Scum vs. Crazzy Steve and Black Taurus.
+The “Impact In 60” nostalgia show airs in between the Impact airings and will feature the best of Moose.
 John Moore’s weekly Impact Wrestling television reviews are typically available shortly after the episodes air.
 My Impact Wrestling Hit List and my Dot Net Members’ exclusive audio review are available on Wednesdays.

 Be the first to comment